alicediaslopes/Introduction-to-R-and-Posit/Download and install R and RStudio.md

 **R** is an open source, flexible and powerful language and environment for statistical computing and graphics.
 It consists of a core which carries out standard statistical calculations, and a very large library of packages to do specialist functions - from amazing [data visualisations](r-graph-gallery.com/) to [apps](shiny.rstudio.com/gallery/)!

-**R** also has a very friendly and supportive community of users.
+It also has a very friendly and supportive community of users.
 You can find countless free online courses, tutorials and foruns that help people learning R.
 If you are completly new to coding, we suggest the Data Capentries' course ["R for Social Scientists"](https://preview.carpentries.org/r-socialsci/index.html).
 Still, it is important to remember that you will not become coder - we are still Social Scientists!
 At the beginning of your R journey, google will be your best friend and you will copy and paste - or use [ChatGPT](https://www.r-bloggers.com/2022/12/chatgpt-can-create-datasets-program-in-r-and-when-it-makes-an-error-it-can-fix-that-too/) -  codes from online resources.

 The **R statistical programme** is not very user-friendly.
 If you decide to open R in your computer, you will get the following - scary - screen.